The Last Damned Pirate

 A mighty burning ironsides, fueled with the agonized souls of the damned, came plowing through the boiling waters, steady and true as a starving tiger, toward the seaside village.

-It was a heart clutching sight, too terrible to look away from, too horrific to believe.
+It was a chest clutching sight, too terrible to look away from, too horrific to believe.

 The infernal vessel didn’t sail under its own power.
 It was a derelict pulled along by a horseman who rode his beast upon the water, towing a ship of the damned from behind.

 With that sight, the portent was unmistakable.
 All were warned that this prophesied day would come.
-All were still unprepared for the consequence.
+The murderous, thieving, slavers: unmerciful pirates of the Spanish Main, had their fears as well.
+They whispered of the fearful legendary ship that made the drowning depths of Davey Jones’ locker seem a comfort by comparison.
+They knew, yet all were still unprepared for the consequence.